 Unfortunately we cannot give an indication of the additional fees payable at your centre as the costs of the special centres are dependent upon the number of candidates sitting, the range of papers being taken and local invigilation charges.

 If you are sitting at a designated Special Centre, please pay all invigilation and accommodation fees directly to the local supervisor before the date of the examination.
 If you are unable to sit the examination for which you have entered, please advise the local supervisor in good time and pay whatever cancellation fees may be appropriate.

 ACCA can make special arrangements for students who are disabled or have special requirements.
-If you require any additional support, please email your request (attaching up to date medical evidence) to firstname.lastname@example.org quoting Additional support in the subject field.
+If you require any additional support, please email your request (attaching up to date medical evidence) to firstname.lastname@example.org quoting Additional support in the subject field by the standard entry closing date.
 This will ensure that your enquiry is speedily routed to the appropriate department.
-The closing dates for receipt of requests are 8 April and 8 October for the June and December examinations, respectively.
 You may have already informed us about special facilities you require at exam centres.
 If this is the case, this will be recorded on the exam entry form we send to you.
-Again, standard exam entry closing dates apply and these are 8 April for June exams and 8 October for December exams.

 These papers are on the same day so it is not possible for students to enter for more than one exam in the same day.
 ACCA exams are operated at the same time across 5 different time zones making it impossible to enter for 2 exams in the same day.